akthammomani/Menara-App-Predict-House-Price-CA/Notebooks/GreatSchools_API/README.md

 The desire for particular schools varied significantly by life stage and age.
 91 % of buyers with children said that school boundaries were important or very important, compared to 34 % of those without children.
 Similarly, younger buyers were more likely to say that schools were important.
 84 % of those 35-54 years old and 86 % of those 18-34 years old indicated they were important, compared to 37 % of buyers 55-plus.
 More than half of older buyers 55-plus said school boundaries were unimportant or very unimportant.

-🌟Good schools desire by 78 % of buyers makes ***GreatSchools*** the partner of choice for so many leading real estate websites (e.g., redfin, zillow, realtor) simply because ***GreatSchools*** are the nation’s leading source of school performance information and offer the most comprehensive set of school data available.
+👉Good schools desire by 78 % of buyers makes ***GreatSchools*** the partner of choice for so many leading real estate websites (e.g., redfin, zillow, realtor) simply because ***GreatSchools*** are the nation’s leading source of school performance information and offer the most comprehensive set of school data available.
 Last year, ***GreatSchools*** had more than 55 million unique visitors, including over half of American families with school-age children.

 ***“Many families come to GreatSchools for the first time because they are preparing to move to a new neighborhood or community,” said Bill Jackson, Founder and CEO of GreatSchools.
 “Parents are looking for a neighborhood with great school options for their kids, and partnering with Zillow helps GreatSchools bring families more and better info about the whole neighborhood, including nearby homes.”***

-## 🌟For Predicting House Prices Capstone Project, We'll be using The GreatSchools API to return all the schools information in the 49 selected cities in North California:
+## ✰ For Predicting House Prices Capstone Project, We'll be using The GreatSchools API to return all the schools information in the 49 selected cities in North California:
    * After reaching out to ***GreatSchools.Org***, Thankfully they helped me to set up a ***FREE API trial key*** for the period of this poject.
    * The GreatSchools API is a REST-based web service.
    * For this project, we'll use the API to return all ***public*** School information per city as shown below:

    ![API_REST](https://user-images.githubusercontent.com/67468718/102781300-50605c80-434c-11eb-8665-ba977e8b3be0.jpg)

-## 🌟After evaluating the variation in GreatSchool Rating among all schools in the selected 47 cities in North California : below box plots show that the GreatSchool Rating is distributed very well among the selected cities in North California:
+## ✰ After evaluating the variation in GreatSchool Rating among all schools in the selected 47 cities in North California : below box plots show that the GreatSchool Rating is distributed very well among the selected cities in North California:

 ![gsRating](https://user-images.githubusercontent.com/67468718/102782406-25770800-434e-11eb-9bfa-c6987d7581cc.jpg)